The basics of retiring with DRS

 2. Your employer-funded pension account.

 Here is the convenient part about having two Plan 3 accounts – You don’t have to collect this retirement income at the same time.
 You can choose to postpone receiving either.
-When you reach age 73, the IRS requires you to begin withdrawing funds from your retirement account—otherwise, the timeline is up to you.
+When you reach age 73, the IRS requires you to begin withdrawing funds from your investment account—otherwise, the timeline is up to you.

 Recent news